cecric/hexapinod/README.md

 ## Usage

-While you developp, you can launch the server in debug mod with the following command :
+While you developp, you can launch the server in debug mod with the following command:
 ```
 npm run serve
 # Or ->